If you are like many of us, you may have been toying with the idea…

 7. After propagation of your domain it is time to install WordPress on your server.
 In order to start this installation process you need to access your server via software titled “cPanel”.
 This is software developed to help you perform functions on your server.
 In order to access “cPanel” you simply click on the “My Accounts” tab as can be seen in the below image and then click on “Go to cPanel”.

 8. Once you have clicked on the “Go to cPanel” you will be taken to the cPanel dashboard as can be seen in the below image.
-In the cPanel dashboard/interface you can access the WordPress installation process from any one of the two areas marked with the red arrow as can be seen below.
+In the cPanel dashboard/interface you can access the WordPress installation process as marked with the red arrow as can be seen below.

-9. When you double click on any of the two WordPress icons or buttons you will be redirected to the WordPress Installation page.
-In order to proceed and kick off the installation process you simply click on “Install Now” as indicated below.
+9. When you double click on the WordPress icon or button you will be redirected to the WordPress Installation page.
+In order to proceed and kick off the installation process you simply click on “Install Now”.

 10. This will open a new page where you will be required to select some options and furnish information.
 See below image